- What Are Your Artificial Grass Needs?

 If your downtown apartment, deck or patio needs a little greening up, artificial grass is a great way to do it.

-Because it’s installed over concrete or other hard surface, choose a product with a fully permeable backing to allow for draining and deter mold from growing.
+Because it’s installed over concrete or other hard surface, the best fake grass for patios should have a fully permeable backing to allow for draining and deter mold from growing.

 Since a small deck or patio won’t see the heavy foot traffic that a yard would, you can afford to go with a short pile height.